ac32197-create/SQL_-Group8-2/README.md

 ## Questions and Justification
 Question 1:
-How does the time of year influence violent crime frequency?
+How does the time of year influence crime frequency?
 Analyze trends by season (Spring, Summer, Fall, Winter) and determine whether certain seasons show statistically higher concentrations of violent incidents.
+Columns used: date, offense category
+Relevance?
+The police and the city need to understand how crime fluctuates seasonally for both operational efficiency and public safety.
+Law enforcement and city officials have to be able to anticipate periods of increased crime to allocate resources effectively for both internal and external factors.
+This question is non-trivial because the relationship between season and crime is not uniform across cities or crime types.
+There are a range of factors affecting the crime rate, which makes it vary significantly and requires data-driven analysis.
 Question 2:
-What are the most frequently reported crime types within each city?
+What are the most frequently reported crime types within each city? columns used: city, offense category
+Relevance?
+Understanding what crimes are most prevalent in different cities is important to understand for public safety and operational efficiency.
+Depending on what kind of crime it is, more violent or less, it changes how citizens view an area and what precautions must be taken.
+The focus on the city changes how we view things and eliminates a one-size-fits-all approach.
+Also, how we would approach something like burglary would be different then assualt or drug-related crimes.
+This question is non-trivial because the relationship between crime type and city is not correlated, and many different factors go into why these different crimes are more related in one area vs another.

 ## Data Manipulations